-Torta d’Erbe, a savory and Rustic Italian Frittata, originated in the countryside of Italy’s Tuscany region.
-Italians enjoy it for breakfast, lunch and sometimes as a dinner entree.
-An authentic Italian Torta d’Erbe is made with fresh local vegetables of the season.
+Torta d’Erbe is another name for Italian Frittata, that originated in the countryside of Italy’s Tuscany region.
+Italians enjoy it for breakfast, lunch, and sometimes as a dinner entree.
+The most authentic versions are made with fresh local vegetables of the season.

 - 2 large Leeks washed and trimmed

 - 1 bunch green onions (scallions) trimmed

 - 1 Lb potatoes peeled (about 3 medium size)

 - 1 tsp. fresh nutmeg grated

 - ½ tsp red chili flakes